 - To fully experience Fo Guang Shan’s best bits, I recommend setting aside at least 4-6 hours to explore the grounds.
 That way, you’ll have plenty of time to browse the main hall, see the exhibitions, take photos and enjoy a delicious vegetarian meal at one of the restaurants.

 - Make sure to grab a map of the grounds at the information desk upon arrival.
-To learn a little more about the history of Fo Guang Shan, visit the official website here.
+To learn a little more about the history of this unique place in Taiwan, visit the official website here.

-- If you’ve got luggage or extra bags you don’t want to schlepp around, you can safely store them at the Info desk.
+- If you’ve got luggage or extra bags that you don’t want to carry around, you can safely store them at the Info desk.

 - Remember your camera – you’re going to need it!